Updated July 2017

 - You should try checking out the websites for the current (and past) missions exploring space and the solar system.
 Don’t forget NASA isn’t the only space agency on the planet.
 Check out the European Space Agency, the Japanese Aerospace Exploration Agency, and the Indian Space Research Organisation.
 Pretty much every probe, satellite, robotic mission, rover, and human space mission will have a web presence and most also have Twitter feeds and Facebook pages.
 Many of the astronauts and International Space Agency residents Tweet while on missions in space.

 The thing with astronomy software is that if you don’t have a computer lab or have easy access to one you are hard-pressed to use software for labs.
 Some of these are web-based and some are free.
 You can send students to the school library, public library or home computer (if they have one) but even that isn’t a great solution.
 Either way you can use all of the software mentioned here for lessons, lectures, activities, and demos.
+The web has A LOT of stuff that allows the same access to stuff as you see here and usually for free.

 - Stellarium – awesome free open-source multi-platform software that works for labs, demos, discussions, and public presentations.
 You can also use it when you have a star party at school but the weather won’t cooperate.